Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: : Automated Extraction and Generation of Code Change Rationale

 \section{\tool: Automated Extraction and Generation of Code Change Rationale}

-Our qualitative study (\Cref{sec:rationale_study}) showed that software artifacts associated to commits are rich sources of rationale.
-Commit messages frequently capture the change’s \goal but rarely include other components.
-Across artifacts, \goal, \need, and \alternative are the most common components.
-As a result, developers often lack immediate access to the rationale needed to understand changes, motivating automated support for identifying and generating rationale across multiple sources.
+Our qualitative study in \Cref{sec:rationale_study} showed that rationale information is fragmented across software artifacts associated with a commit, yet these are rich sources of fine-grained rationale components.
+While commit messages frequently document a change's \goal, other rationale components, such as \need and \alternative, are often found in issues, pull requests, code reviews, and code comments.
+These findings motivate automated support for identifying and synthesizing rationale information across multiple sources.